EIP-SAM/SAM-Deployer/README.md

 For that, the script takes at least one argument : ./runAllTests.py -d sam_solution/source/tests

-With the mandatory parameter `-d`, the script can find all tests the target directory.
+With the mandatory parameter `-d`, the script can find all tests in the target directory.

 There is a couple of other usefull optional parameters :

  `--cs` : perform a `make clean` before compiling each test.

  `--ce` : clean every test directory after each test (rm .o, Makefile and test's binary).

-`-h/--help` : display an reminder of every parameters avaible.
+ `-h/--help` : display a reminder of every parameters avaible.